Things to keep in mind

 -

 Transportation is not included.
-You select your transport of choice, which gives you the ability to plan your own art journey and visit the studios at your own pace.
+You're free to choose your own mode of transport, allowing you to craft your personal art journey and explore the studios at your own pace.

 -